more-fps/more-fps/README.md

 1. Identify the video's scene changes
 1. Extract frames
-1. Interpolate frames to match the target FPS (default: 60)
+1. Generate frames to match the target FPS (default: 60)
-1. Aggregate the interpolated frames into a new video
+1. Aggregate the generated frames into a new video
 1. Include audio + subtitle from the original video

 ### Identify the scene changes